sudhi345/Measurement-Of-Capacity-Of-A-Battery/README.md

 The loads are automatically disconnected using logic level p-MOS switches.
 A python script displays the discharge curve and the area under the curve (area under the V*I v/s t curve is power rating and area under the I v/s t curve is the mAh / Ah of the batteries).<br>
-Once again the batteries are charged and but this Device Under Test (DUT) is selected instead of a load (using the same microcontroller).
+Once again the batteries are charged but this time Device Under Test (DUT) is selected instead of a load (using the same microcontroller).
 The time taken for the DUT to discharge the batteries is found.
 This can then be used to calculate the life of any battery using ratios
 ( Eg.: If for X (mAh) it is Y (no. of days) then for Z (mAh)? = YZ/X ).